 The last two of which belong to Knight, the easy going Toronto native who last fall won the NCAA Cross Country individual crown at Louisville, and followed that up with winning the 5000 meters at the NCAA Indoor Championship at Texas A&M in March, and finishing runner-up in the 3000 meters, leaving little doubt as to the Syracuse nomination as the top male ACC athlete of the year to be announced in late June.

-“That means a lot – to write stuff down in the history books for SU,” Knight told Syracuse University Magazine about his amazing career wearing orange after originally choosing SU over Wisconsin.
+“That means a lot – to write stuff down in the history books for SU,” Knight told Syracuse University Magazine about his amazing career wearing orange after originally choosing SU over Wisconsin, while explaining money back offers.
 “I care about this program very much.
 It means a lot to me.
 Syracuse is very dear to my heart.”